dusk-network/plonkweb/README.md

 const verified = await plonkjs.verify(verifierKey, proof, publicInputs);
 ```

-The wasm artifact must still include a concrete circuit.
-The generic
-`plonkwasm` crate supplies proof plumbing; the circuit is linked by the crate
-that builds the wasm binary.
-For the integration test wasm, `left` and `right`
+For the integration test wasm, `left` and `right` are circuit inputs and the
-are the circuit inputs and the public input is their product.
+public input is their product.

+## 📜 License

+This project is licensed under the Mozilla Public License Version 2.0
+(`MPL-2.0`).
+See [LICENSE](LICENSE) for the full license text.